 A live JSON API for the people and work of Congress, provided by the Sunlight Foundation.

-- Look up legislators by location or by zip code.
+- Look up members of Congress by location or by zip code.

 - Official Twitter, YouTube, and Facebook accounts.

-All data is served in JSON, and requires a Sunlight API key.
-An API key is free to register and has no usage limits.
+All requests require a Sunlight API key.
+An API key is free, and has no limits or use restrictions.

 We have an API mailing list, and can be found on Twitter at @sunlightlabs.
-Bugs and feature requests can be made on Github Issues.
+Report bugs and request features on GitHub Issues.

 Methods